-The feminization of migration reflects the increasing involvement of migrant women in reproductive labor, including domestic work, carework, and entertainment work.
-It also reflects women's migration for marriage (Constable 1997, 2003; Choo 2013; Cheng and Choo 2015; Ehrenreich and Hochschild 2003; Kim 2010; Kofman and Raghuram 2015; Lan 2008; Lutz 2011; Oishi 2005; Parreñas 2010b; Piper and Roces 2003; Yang and Lu 2010).
+The feminization of migration reflects the increasing involvement of migrant women in reproductive labor, including domestic work, care work, and entertainment work.
+It also reflects women's migration for marriage (Constable 1997, 2003; Choo 2013; Cheng and Choo 2015; Ehrenreich and Hochschild 2003; Kim 2010; Kofman and Raghuram 2015; Lan 2008; Lutz 2011; Oishi 2005; Parreñas 2010b; Piper and Roces 2004; Yang and Lu 2012).
 These forms of migration can also overlap; women who migrate as workers may end up marrying foreign husbands, and marriage migrants may also engage in paid labor (Constable 2006; Kim 2010; Kofman and Raghuram 2015; Lan 2008; Parreñas 2010b).

 Cheng and Choo (2015) note that, in fact, domestic work and cross-border marriages are the two largest forms of women's migration in Asia.
 However, debates exist about how to categorize these different forms of migration.
-Some scholars distinguish between domestic work (i.e. cleaning and cooking) and carework (caring for sick, disabled, children or the elderly) (Ochiai 2009; Kofman and Raghuram 2012, 2015).
+Some scholars distinguish between domestic work (e.g., cleaning and cooking) and care work (caring for sick, disabled, children, or the elderly) (Kofman and Raghuram 2012, 2015; Ochiai 2009).
 Others note domestic work is often combined with care (Hondagneu-Sotelo 2003; Parreñas 2001a).
-Domestic and carework (including nursing) have also been conceptualized as intimate or reproductive labor, in combination with entertainment work (including sex work) and marriage migration (Constable 2006, 2009; Cheng and Choo 2015; Lan 2008; Kofman and Raghuram 2015).
-Analyzing reproductive labor, Lan (2008) and Constable (2009) show that foreign brides are also recruited to provide care, especially for low-income men; however this is not usually paid labor.
+Domestic and care work (including nursing) have also been conceptualized as intimate or reproductive labor, in combination with entertainment work (including sex work) and marriage migration (Cheng and Choo 2015; Constable 2006, 2009; Lan 2008; Kofman and Raghuram 2015).
+Analyzing reproductive labor, Lan (2008) and Constable (2009) show that foreign brides are also recruited to provide care, especially for low-income men; this is not usually paid labor, however.
 While important legal distinctions exist between these different forms of work (Cheng and Choo 2015; Ochai 2009), we are interested in the broad category of reproductive labor.
-For simplicity, we use "care" and "reproductive labor" interchangeably in this paper.
-Feminized migration streams may be direct responses to growing "care deficits," or the need for care in receiving countries, as well as "bride deficits" (Hochschild 2000; Parreñas 2005a; Constable 2009; Cheng and Choo 2015).
-The demand for care reflects overlapping needs: women's increased labor force participation, lack of state or market-based care, aging populations, and even conspicuous consumption, as in the Gulf where domestic workers identify higher status households (Cheng 2006; Cheng and Choo 2015; Lan, 2008; Oishi 2005).
+For simplicity, we use "care" and "reproductive labor" interchangeably in this article.

+Feminized migration streams may be direct responses to growing "care deficits," or the need for care in receiving countries, as well as "bride deficits" (Cheng and Choo 2015; Constable 2009; Hochschild 2000; Parreñas 2005a).
+The demand for care reflects overlapping needs: women's increased labor force participation, lack of state- or market-based care, aging populations, and even conspicuous consumption, as in the Gulf where domestic workers identify higher-status households (Cheng 2006; Cheng and Choo 2015; Lan, 2008; Oishi 2005).
 Care supply may reflect limited economic stability, and abuse or violence, which many migrating women encounter (Espiritu 2003; Gamburd 2000; Nawyn 2010; Oishi 2005; Parreñas 2001a).
 Economic opportunities, including providing support to families at home, are common migration motivations (Bakker and Gill 2003; Chang 2000; Constable 2006; Hondagneu-Sotelo 1999; Lan 2008; Oishi 2005; Parreñas 2005; Yu and Lang 2010).